osuka/dognews-react-native/NOTES.md

 After trying the default django authentication I'm moving to using [okta](https://www.okta.com/) for identity.
 You can register as a developer with a maximum of 1000 unique users per month which seems more than enough for this little app.

+Here I'm using Matt's tool to speed up the process.

 npm install --save-dev @angular-devkit/schematics-cli  # code generator from the Angular project npm i --save-dev @oktadev/schematics npx schematics @oktadev/schematics:add-auth

 > Asks: What is your OIDC app's issuer URL?
-This is found in  API > Authorization Server, I pick the default one [https://dev-142820.okta.com/oauth2/default](https://dev-142820.okta.com/oauth2/default)
+This is found in  API > Authorization Server, I pick the default one, than links to xxx/oauth2/default
 > Asks: What is your OIDC app's client ID?
 This is found in Applications

 After this it starts generating pages: